henryhobhouse/bank_tech_test/README.md

 ```

 The basic output made it difficult to output the results with two decimals without occurring an error due to implicit conversion when a variable was null credit on debit or vice versa.
 I therefore used an if statement logic.
 The alternative was to change the variables format in the Account object but I felt that this was not its responsibility.
 Ultimately if the specification wasn't demanding output in that format, or through the REPL, I would of refactored to record type of transaction and move the responsibility of display to the CSS rather than using logic statements.

+## Update

+Further refactored for the following:

+* Bank class has been split into Interface and Bank to better apply solid principles.
+* PrinterStatement has been converted into a module as did not need an instance.
+* Account has been split into Account and Transaction to better apply solid principles
+* Tests updated to reflect refactor